laravel/docs/queues.md

      */
     public function middleware()
     {
-        return [new ThrottlesExceptions(10, 10, 1)];
+        return [(new ThrottlesExceptions(10, 5)->backoff(5)];
     }

-By default, the job class is used as the key.
-You may override this by providing the fourth argument of the middleware constructor:
+Internally, this middleware uses Laravel's cache system to implement rate limiting, and the job's unique UUID is utilized as the cache "key".
+You may override this key by calling the `by` method when attaching the middleware to your job.
+This may be useful if you have multiple jobs interacting with the same third-party service and you would like them to share a common throttling "bucket":

     use Illuminate\Queue\Middleware\ThrottlesExceptions;